What to expect from The Scottish Highland Games

 Scottish Highland Games events and traditions

 Highland Games events run over the summer months, in a variety of locations throughout Scotland.
-This year, Inverness will be hosting its games on Saturday 16th July at Northern Meeting Park.
-The annual event, founded 200 years ago, is a celebration of Celtic tradition.
-And the Highland Games are classed as one of the highlights of any visit to Inverness for the whole family.
-So what can we expect from the Scottish Highland Games?
+This year, Inverness will be hosting its games on Saturday 13th July 2024 at Bught Park Pitches.
+The annual event, founded over 200 years ago, is a celebration of Celtic tradition.
+The Highland Games are classed as one of the highlights of any family visit to Inverness.
+Carry on reading to find out about what to can expect from the Scottish Highland Games.

 Caber toss